 1. High Upfront Cost

 Although maintenance and repair costs are negligible, tankless systems are more expensive to purchase and install.
-This can be a significant drawback for homeowners on a tight budget or not planning to stay in their homes for a long time.
+This can be a significant drawback for homeowners on a tight budget or who are not planning to stay in their homes for a long time.

 2. Low Water Flow Rates

 Another disadvantage of instant electric or gas hot water systems is the potential for lower water flow rates.
 Tankless systems are designed to heat water as it flows through the unit.
 As such, they may not be able to provide as much hot water as traditional tanks in high-demand situations.
-This can be a problem for larger households or homes with multiple bathrooms, as hot water may not be readily available during peak usage times.
+This can be a problem for larger households or homes with multiple bathrooms, as hot water may not be readily available during peak usage.

 3. Difficult To Install And Maintain

-An instant hot water system may also be difficult to install and maintain as it requires a different plumbing system than your old traditional tanks.
+An instant hot water system may also be challenging to install and maintain as it requires a different plumbing system than your old traditional tanks.
 Consequently, installing instant hot water systems requires the services of a professional plumber, which may add up to the overall cost.

 Plus, depending on the type of water in your locality, a tankless system may require more frequent maintenance, such as descaling to remove mineral build-up.